plugCubed/plugCubed/README.md

 * Run `npm install` to set up the environment.
 * Make your changes in the src/alpha folder and please make sure you follow our [Code Style](https://github.com/plugCubed/Code-Style).
 * If you haven't, set up the p3.config.js file in the config folder.
 (A sample can be found [here](https://github.com/plugCubed/plugCubed/blob/master/config/p3.config.sample.js))
-* Run `grunt build:alpha` to compile the code and test.
+* Run `grunt build/alpha` to compile the code and test.
 (If `grunt` doesn't work, please install it by typing `npm install -g grunt-cli` in commandline)
 * Submit your changes as a Pull Requests [here](https://github.com/plugCubed/plugCubed/pulls).

 ### Credits